nblo/chargingstation-data/writeup.md

 If the data volume was to be increased by 100x (28 billion rows per year or 75 million rows per day) Redshift would still be a viable option.
 As the data is ingested via batch processing at the end of the day, this could still be done in a single job.
 However, it could be advisable to either ingest data more than once a day or split ingestion into smaller chunks.

-If the pipeline would be run every day daily basis by 7 am every day
+If the pipeline would be run on a daily basis by 7 am every day
+- If the pipeline would be run on a daily basis I would consider Airflow as an orchestration tool.
+There could be different DAGs for ingestion jobs on different scheduling intervals:
+    - chargecloud API call (e.g. every 10 minutes)
+    - batch data ingestion into status and master data tables (once or twice a day)
+    - batch data ingestion of OSM data (once or twice a month)

 The database needed to be accessed by 100+ people.
+#TODO:

 # Data Model

-The data model incorporates two fact tables (status information of charging points and connectors) and four dimension tables (master data for charging stations, charging points, connectors and time metadata).
+The data model incorporates two fact tables (status information of charging points and connectors) and six dimension tables.
+Four dimension tables contain master data of the charging stations and its equipment (charging stations, charging points, connectors and time metadata) and two contain POI location information (POI table and mapping table between charging stations and poi)

 ![Data Model](er_diagram.png)